 12 Step has been around for over 70 years, so there are people who have been in the program for decades.
 But the program is not just for “old-timers.”
 Addiction doesn’t discriminate, and neither does 12 Step.
 The program works for anyone who puts in the effort.

 4. They are for criminals.

-Hollywood is probably to blame for this one, since most movies show AA meetings cold, dark rooms filled with sketchy characters.
-But the truth is that 12 Step meetings are filled with an incredibly diverse group of people from all walks of life.
-From CEOs to yes, ex-cons.
+Hollywood is probably to blame for this one, since most movies show AA meetings taking place in cold, dark rooms filled with sketchy characters.
+But the truth is that 12 Step meetings are filled with incredibly diverse groups of people from all walks of life, from CEOs to yes, ex-cons.
 And the great thing about 12 Step is that none of that matters because everyone in that room has one thing in common: the desire to become a better person.